 Best Travel Guidebooks

 - IGN 1:100,000 Ocongate (sheet 28-t) does not have the trail marked on it.
 You need Lonely Planet Trekking in the Central Andes guidebook map, as well.
-Buy the Ocongate map (when you get to Cusco) from the South American Explorers Club.
+Buy the Ocongate map (when you get to Cusco).

 - a new, modern hikers map was being researched in 2005.
 Was that ever published?

 Best Web Pages